 We regret that we cannot always publish everything we receive.

 Were you inspired to respond to an earlier query but missed the deadline?
 If so, please send us your story anyway!
 When we receive stories that meet all of our guidelines except the deadline, we’ll publish them on our website.
-Eventually we hope to publish a special “Afterglow” chapter of Minding the Light.
+Eventually we may publish a special edition with the stories on our Reflections page.

 Your subscription is free if you’re a member or attender of West Hills Friends.
 Otherwise, subscriptions are $20 per year.

-To receive Minding the Light by mail (or to have it sent to someone as a gift), send your check or money order to West Hills Friends, P.O.
-Box 19173, Portland, Oregon, 97219, with "For Minding the Light" on the memo line .
+To receive Minding the Light by mail (or to have it sent to someone as a gift), send your check or money order to Minding the Light, c/o West Hills Friends, P.O.
+Box 19173, Portland, Oregon, 97219.
 Or inquire at email@example.com.

 Donations gladly accepted.